Reddone/case-ql/docs/util.md

 In the insert example, we used the *toFragment* method of *Write*, but there are other ways to construct a sql statement with given parameters; one approach will be discussed later when explaining *FragmentUtils*.
-In the select example, we get back a *List[mutable.Map[String, Any]]* and we can manipulate the map object as we like;
+In the select example, we get back a *List[mutable.Map[String, Any]]*, and we can manipulate the map object as we like;
 this feature can be used with Sangria [Projector](https://github.com/sangria-graphql/sangria/blob/master/src/test/scala/sangria/execution/ProjectorSpec.scala) to build dynamically loaded entities.

-If you want to use select data using an fs2 *Stream* you can still use the *Read[Row]* provided here, but a more optimized version taken from Doobie examples is available:
+If you want to use select data using a fs2 *Stream* you can still use the *Read[Row]* provided here, but a more optimized version taken from Doobie examples is available:

 ```scala